Roxanne Rockwell, PhD

 Rebecca DeHamer, RD

-Rebecca DeHamer is a Registered Dietitian who works in the Adult PHP and IOP programs.
-Rebecca earned her Bachelor of Arts in Education from California State University, Chico and started her career working as a health and physical activity teacher in Berkeley, California.
-A growing passion for science and nutrition brought her to San Diego State University where she earned her Masters of Science.
+Rebecca is a registered dietitian and is certified as an intuitive eating counselor, personal trainer, and strength coach.
+She earned her Bachelor of Arts in Education from California State University, Chico and started her career working as an adolescent health, physical education teacher, and athletic director in Berkeley, California.
+Continued research brought her to San Diego State University where she earned her master’s degree in Nutritional Science.
+While at SDSU, she was the recipient of multiple awards, including a science scholarship from the Association for Women In Science in 2013 for research, and has since published multiple papers.
 While in graduate school, Rebecca worked in Public Health for UCSD, Nutrition Counseling for SDSU, and taught as an Adjunct Professor at Miramar College.
 She went on to complete a year-long dietetic internship at UCSD Medical Center and then accepted a position with our outpatient program.
-She currently serves on the board of the California Dietetic Association, San Diego as a Co-Communications Chair.
-When Rebecca is not here working with her patients, she is in her garden with her husband, bulldog, and 8 month old daughter.